-Meet Rudy: True stories, plants and the future of vertical farming
+Meet Rudy: True stories, plants & future of vertical farming

 Sporty, honest, and a keen fan of the beer coaster strategy.
 That is Commercial Manager Rudy van den Berg, in a nutshell.
 Stemming from a grower’s bloodline, he does what he loves to do, and when Rudy is not busy rolling out strategies for Artechno, chances are that you will find him in the woods with his family.
 Rudy is married to Jolanda; they have two daughters, Amy (12) and Jill (9).

 It's a ladies' gang at your house; what's it like to be the only man in the house?

 "It's really incredibly fun.
 I come from a family of mostly men, hence at times, it takes some getting used to.
 The dynamics are very different, as are the topics of conversation.
 But being the only man also has great advantages: they all love me, haha!"

 "Preferably pretty active.
 With the family, we often venture out on fun things.
 On the weekends we may drive someplace and go for a walk.
 All four of us really enjoy that.